phoenixreisen/nassi/README.md

 ## nassi

-*nassi* is a tool, that allows you to generate Nassi-Shneiderman-like diagrams from textual representation.
+*nassi* is a tool, that allows you to generate Nassi-Shneiderman-like diagrams from textual representations.

 Here at [Phoenix Reisen GmbH](https://www.phoenixreisen.com/) we mainly use *nassi* to create software specifications and Use Cases.